Name Publisher

 Newbery, Elizabeth The Curiosities of London and Westminster described: In four volumes.
 Embellished with elegant Copper-Plates.
 Volume IV.
 Containing a Description of Westminster-Abbey, Westminster-Bridge, Westminster-Hall, House of Lords, House of Commons, Buckingham House, or the Queen's Palace, Banquetting House, Horse Guards, Admiralty Office.

-Newbery, Elizabeth The history and adventures of Joseph Andrews, and his friend Mr. Abraham Adams.
+Newbery, Elizabeth The history of the adventures of Joseph Andrews, and his friend Mr. Abraham Adams.
 Abridged from the works of H. Fielding, Esq.